vmware-nsx/eval-docs-ids-ips/README.md

     * Confirm that the **RHOST** line IP address matches with the IP address of **App1-WEB-TIER VM** you saw in the NSX VM Inventory.
     * Change this IP address if needed.
     * Save your changes and exit **nano**
-4. Type **./attack1.sh** to initiate the Metasploit script and Drupalgeddon exploit.
+4. Type **sudo ./attack1.sh** to initiate the Metasploit script and Drupalgeddon exploit.
 Next, go to step #6
 5.  **Alternatively**, to run the attack manually, type **sudo msfconsole** to launch **Metasploit**.
 Follow the below steps to initiate the exploit.
 Hit **enter** between every step.
     * Type **use exploit/unix/webapp/drupal_drupalgeddon2** to select the drupalgeddon2 exploit module
     * Type **set RHOST 192.168.10.101** to define the IP address of the victim to attack.
 The IP address should match the IP address of **App1-WEB-TIER VM**